 Related to Virginia (VA): Overview of Virginia's College and University System

 Taking the General Educational Development (GED) exam allows individuals who don't have a high school diploma the opportunity...

 According to the U.S. Department of Labor, Virginia is expected to have an influx of opportunities in the medical and health...

-West Virginia's fastest-growing occupations are relatively diverse.
-Those topping the list as of 2013 include biomedical...
+West Virginia's fastest-growing occupations are centered in the medical field.
+Those topping the list as of 2014 include...

 Looking for a job in Arlington, VA?
 Virginia has a wide variety of career opportunities to offer the employment seeker.

 - 25 Legitimately Useful Sites for College Students

 - Essential Tips for Maintaining Good Grades in College

 - 10 Reasons Why College Students Should Vote

 - Duties and Responsibilities of Emergency Nurses: Career Info